laszlocph/gimlet-documentation/src/pages/docs/overview/quick-start.md

+---
+title: 'Quick Start'
+description: |
+  Get started with Gimlet.
+Here's how you can create a new account and deploy an application.
+---

 # Quick Start
 This is a very quick, step-by-step tutorial of deployments with Gimlet.
 Part of the reason why is to demonstrate how easy it is to deploy with this tool.